Exploration of an Interdisciplinary Scientific Landscape: Methods and Results

 We observe the same phenomenon than in~\cite{bergeaud2017classifying}, that is the existence of nodes with large degree and not specific to a particular field : for example \texttt{model} and \texttt{space} are used in most of subfields of Geography.
 We also adapt the original filtering procedure, as we do not have here an exogenous information to calibrate parameters.
 We assume the highest degree terms do not carry specific information on particular classes and can be thus filtered given a maximal degree threshold $k_{max}$.
 We keep the second filter on a minimal edge weight threshold $\theta_w$.
 We add the supplementary constraint that keywords are also filtered on a document frequency window $\left[ f_{min},f_{max} \right]$ (number of references in which they appear), what is slightly different from network filtering.

 A sensitivity analysis of resulting network topology to these four parameters is presented in Fig.~\ref{fig:sensitivity}.
 Given a filtered network, we detect communities using modularity optimization as before for the citation network.
 Various properties of the network can be optimized, and we look in particular at its size (number of keywords after filtering), the optimal modularity, the number of communities, and the balance between their sizes (defined as a concentration index $\sum_k s_k^2 / (\sum_k s_k)^2$).
 This multi-objective optimization problem does not have a unique solution as objectives are contradictory in a complex way, and a compromise point must be chosen.
-We take a compromise point between modularity and network size, with a high balance and a reasonable number of communities, given by $k_{max} = 1200, \theta_w = 100, f_{min} = 50, f_{max} = 10000$.
-These values give a network of size 2868, with 18 communities and a modularity of 0.57.
+Indeed, one can obtain a very high modularity but with a small network which will finally cover only a small fraction of the corpus, whereas a large network yields lower modularity values as shown in Fig.\ref{fig:sensitivity}.
+The process is similar for other indicators.